 :So you have come to bear the ring, Reina Lucis Caelum.:

 The words rang out, a terrible booming sound more in her head than her ears, making her teeth ache.

 :But our power is not for you.
 Though you are of royal blood, you were meant to bear your burden without our aid.:

 Reina pressed her palms against the cold metal bridge beneath her—was it really still beneath her?
 Was she even in Niflheim, anymore?
 Was she even in Eos anymore?

-She tried to make her mind work through the ringing.
+She tried to make her mind work through the pounding in her head.
 Not for her?
-She had known that much her whole life—if the Gods meant for her to weild the power of the crystal, they would have given her the same control of magic as her brother had.
+She had known that much her whole life—if the Gods had meant for her to wield the power of the crystal, they would have given her the same magic her brother, her father, and every other Caelum before her had.
 Instead they had given her a scant shadow of the same: the power to mix potions and the curse of seeing the future.
 But what did they mean, 'bear her burden without magic'?